Kathleen Burke Hale: World War I

 Burke wrote about her war experiences in The White Road to Verdun, and gave talks about her war experiences for community groups.

 Between the wars

-With her first husband Burke worked to rebuilt Santa Barbara after its devastating 1925 earthquake; a high school stadium was named in recognition of their work.
+With her first husband Burke worked to rebuild Santa Barbara after its devastating 1925 earthquake; a high school stadium was named in recognition of their work.
 She was made an honorary member of the local metal workers' union in gratitude for her efforts.
 She was active in supporting many civic organizations in Santa Barbara, including the hospital, the public library, the Lobero Theatre, the Humane Society, the Junior League and scouting organizations.

 World War II and after

 Hale and her third husband worked on refugee resettlement in France until the Nazi occupation; then they focused on British war relief efforts.
 "This is a different kind of war," she told The New York Times in 1940, "but the human needs are the same."
 After the war, they funded the rebuilding of a French village, Maillé.
 Eleanor Roosevelt mentioned their project in her newspaper column, "My Day."